-Usenet.Farm (Only Offers Anonymous Account)
+Usenet.Farm (Only Offers Anonymous Usenet Accounts)

 Usenet.Farm is an independent Usenet service provider based in the Netherlands.
 This provider only offers anonymous accounts.
 For registration, a non-disposable email address is required, and you can pay in Bitcoin if you wish.

 Usenet.Farm offers account sharing, which means you can use your login credentials on multiple computers.
-They also offer a trial were you can download 10 GB, and there is no automatic payment if you forget to cancel the trial.
+They also offer a trial where you can download 10 GB, and there is no automatic payment if you forget to cancel the trial.
 For more information see the FAQ page.